 – a discussion of any major issues which arose during the audit;

-8.5.8 develop and implement a policy on the supply of non audit services by the external auditor, taking into account any relevant ethical guidance and legal requirements on the matter.
+8.5.9 develop and implement a policy on the supply of non audit services by the external auditor, ensuring there is prior approval of non audit services, considering the impact this may have on independence, taking into account any relevant ethical guidance and legal requirements on the matter, and reporting to the Board on any improvement or action required.

 8.6 Reporting Responsibilities